 This blog from Community Playthings caught the eye of Winding Pathways.
 Indeed, today’s society is too concerned with correctness, cleanliness, and convention.
 A Buddhist saying goes something like this: spend twenty minutes outside everyday.
 If you think you are busy, spend an hour.
 At Winding Pathways we find this to be true.
 No matter the weather we try to get outside to see the sun or stars or clouds; to experience the wind or cold or heat; to feel the rain or snow on us.
 We keep our bearings, feel the roughness and gentleness of the environment and learn.
 Observe the changes of the seasons, find your Cardinal Points using the sun and structures, listen for the birds, watch the sky.
 Be.
 Above all, let kids be kids to slop around, spin, jump, tumble, get filthy dirty and then enjoy a warm bath and fresh clothes with a cup of hot chocolate and conversation.
 Go Outside and Play!

 Sign up for FREE Winding Pathways emails (approximately weekly).

-acorns baby chicks binoculars birding birds bird seed butterflies camping cats chickens chipmunks deer eggs feeders flowers gardens geese hand warmers kids labyrinth labyrinths Lyme Disease mice nests nettles oaks obsidian owls pests photovoltaics possums prairie plants Prairie Restoration rain barrels seed catalogs spring squirrels storms summer ticks trees wildlife winter wrens yard
+acorns baby chicks binoculars birding birds bird seed butterflies camping cats chickens chipmunks deer eggs feeders flowers gardens geese hand warmers kids labyrinth labyrinths Lyme Disease mice nests nettles obsidian owls pests photovoltaics poison ivy possums prairie plants Prairie Restoration rain barrels seed catalogs spring squirrels storms summer ticks trees wildlife winter wrens yard